waitinfuture/emapreduce/intl.en-US/User Guide/Component authorization/Hive authorization.md

       hadoo fs -setfacl -m group:hivegrp:rwx /user/hive/warehouse
 ```

-With the HDFS authorization, related users/user groups can normally create/read/write tables, and data in Hive tables created by different users in HDFS can only be accessed by the users themselves.
+With HDFS authorized, users and user groups can create, read, and write tables as usual.
+Data in Hive tables that is created by different users in HDFS can only be accessed by the users themselves.

 ## Verification {#section_abz_ggb_bfb .section}

--   User test creates a table testtbl.
+-   The test user creates a table testtbl.

     ```
     hive> create table testtbl(a string);